Skip to main content

 Try running the pipeline again with python github_issues.py.
 You will notice that the issues table contains two copies of the same data.
 This happens because the default load mode is append.
 It is very useful, for example, when you have daily data updates and you want to ingest them.

 To get the latest data, we'd need to run the script again.
 But how to do that without duplicating the data?
-One option is to tell dlt to replace the data in existing tables in the destination by using replace write disposition.
+One option is to tell dlt to replace the data in existing tables in the destination by using the replace write disposition.
 Change the github_issues.py script to the following:

 import dlt